mantl/mantl/examples/README.md

 Option -X allows you to specify a HTTP verb other than the default GET.
 In this case we want to POST.
-The following error happens if we forget the -X or the `-d@"file.json"`, or possible because you are submiting the command from the wrong directory (i.e. you should change the path to `file.json`).
+The following error happens if we forget the -X or the `-d@"file.json"`, or possibly because you are submiting the command from the wrong directory (i.e. you should change the path to `file.json`).

-    $ curl -k -H "Content-Type: application/json" -u "admin:hardpass" -d@"hello-world/hello-world.json" "https://192.168.242.55:8080/v2/apps"
+    $ curl -k -H "Content-Type: application/json" -u "admin:hardpass" -d@"hello-world/hello-world.json" "https://192.168.100.101/marathon/v2/apps"
     <html>
     <head>
     <meta http-equiv="Content-Type" content="text/html;charset=ISO-8859-1"/>